fadifarook/fadifarook.github.io/_pages/about.md

 Hello there!
 I am a graduate student at Cornell, currently working with <a href="https://sites.coecis.cornell.edu/rivera/">Professor Nicholas Rivera</a> on developing squeezed light sources.
 I think lasers and laser-matter interactions are pretty cool.

-I love tech, horror, sci-fi, games and talking to people.
+I like tech, horror, sci-fi, games and talking to people.
 If you're a high school student or undergrad interested in physics, feel free to hit me up!
 I'm always happy to chat.

 You can find my CV <a href="/assets/pdf{{ page.cv_pdf | relative_url }}">here</a>.